captainbalbin/compal/README.md

 # Compal

-Find mechanichal keyboard parts with Compal.
+Find mechanical keyboard parts with Compal.

 ## Table of Content